SegmentationBLWX/sssegmentation/docs/Tutorials.md

         return sample_meta
 ```

-Then, import `DataTransformBuilder` and register this method,
+To register this custom transformation,

 ```python
 from ssseg.modules import DataTransformBuilder